 Due to the hormonal changes your body is going through, your sleep patterns change as well.

 Many pregnant women say that they feel as though they dream more often and have much better dream recall than usual, with content that is completely different to what they usually dream.
+They might dream of carrying a baby in their arms or have really strange dreams.

 Another reason for having more dreams while pregnant can also come from the fact that most women sleep more during that period of life, which results in more REM sleep (rapid eye movement sleep, a phase of sleep in which we dream) However, the dreams are still mostly caused by the changes in hormone levels.